sashuu69/portfolio-website/README.md

 ## Other Info

-If you face any bugs or want to request for a new feature, please create an issue under the repository and provide appropriate labels respectively.
-If you want to do these by yourself, feel free to raise a PR and I will do the necessary.
+If you face any bugs or want to request a new feature, please create an issue under the repository and provide appropriate labels respectively.
+If you want to do these by yourself, feel free to raise a PR and I will do what is necessary.

 If you want to support me, donations will be helpful.

+## Other Repos

+1. [sashuu69/portfolio-website-docker-compose](https://github.com/sashuu69/portfolio-website-docker-compose) - The docker-compose code to bring up portfolio website
+2. [sashuu69/portfolio-website-infrastructure/](https://github.com/sashuu69/portfolio-website-infrastructure) - The terraform and ansible code to bring portfolio website on AWS